Musta-eideh/Musta-eideh/README.md

 - 🔥  Computer Science Student;

-- 🔭 Study at São Judas;
+- 🔭 Study at Cruzeiro do Sul;

 - ▶️ I like to learn about programming projects and study some languages;